watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 ```
 There are other fixes but this one seems to be easy.

+2.5 sometimes you get module not found error while the package is there, or other weird python error, refer to last part of this page on multiple package installation conflict.

 3. Get mujoco
 3.1 create .mujoco folder under your home:
 ```